panjf2000/gnet/benchmarks/README.md

 ## Notes

-- The current results were run on an Ec2 c4.xlarge instance.
+- The current results were run on an c5.2xlarge instance (8 Virtual CPUs, 16.0 GiB Memory, 120 GiB SSD (EBS) Storage).
-- The servers started in single-threaded mode (GOMAXPROC=1).
+- The servers started in multiple-threaded mode (GOMAXPROC=1).
 - Network clients connected over Ipv4 localhost.

 Like all benchmarks ever made in the history of whatever, YMMV.
 Please tweak and run in your environment and let me know if you see any glaring issues.